Carbis Bay railway station: Carbis Viaduct

 Carbis Viaduct is a short distance beyond the station towards St Ives.
 It is built of granite from a nearby quarry at Towednack and has three piers supporting four 40 ft arches, giving a total length of 78 yd; it is 78 ft high.

+Facilities

+There is a small car park at the station entrance but a larger one is available a short distance away.
+The station has cycle stands, benches and help points.
+As the station is unstaffed, and there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.